npirotte/react-typescript/README.md

 ## Summary

-This project is a little starter showing how to set up a flexible and maintenable webpack configuration for building javascript project.
+This project is a little starter showing how to set use React along with typescript.

-Article available here on my [developer blog](http://blog.npirotte.be/a-strong-development-webpack-configuration/)

 ## Technologies

 ### Building